Risk and Safety Management Professional Degree Apprenticeship (Risk and Safety Leadership) MSc

 - Build a network of professional peers during your time at university, sharing your ideas and knowledge

 - Get practical work experience in your job, giving you an advantage over students who do a traditional degree

 - Get a personal tutor from the University and a workplace mentor

-You'll typically go to university in 3-day blocks (Tuesday to Thursday) 6 times a year, to attend lectures, seminars, workshops and field trips.
+You'll typically go to university in 3-day blocks (Tuesday to Thursday) 6 times a year, to attend lectures and workshops.
 On the weeks you don't go to university, you'll still spend 20% of your time studying or training away from your normal working environment.

 Careers and opportunities

 What jobs can you do with a Risk and Safety Leadership (Degree Apprenticeship) degree?

 You'll be able to progress your career further using the knowledge and skill that you gain on this course, including going on to work in many risk and management related roles, such as:

 - healthcare risk managers